apozgaj/angular2-webpack2-setup/README.md

 HTTP Server startup
 -------------------

-HTTP Server should be started in the Build/Client folder which will appear once the compilation is done.
+HTTP Server should be started in the build/client folder which will appear once the compilation is done (lite-server is already configured, so `npm install lite-server -g` and `lite-server`).